 Hawaii Real Estate Lawyers

-Honolulu, HI Real Estate Law Lawyer with 11 years experience
+Honolulu, HI Real Estate Law Attorney with 19 years experience

 With a dynamic focus on the practicalities and goals of my clients, I concentrate my law practice in: Dispute Resolution and Litigation /and/ Business and Transactional Law.